goran-mahovlic/had2019-playground/projects/bootloader/README.md

     openFPGALoader -b ulx3s --file-type bin -f multiboot.img

-For protection to be enabled in user-friendly way, both bitstreams need to have specific properties.
+For protection to be enabled in user-friendly way, both bitstreams contained in multiboot image need to have specific properties.
 Tool "ecp5wp.py" from [esp32ecp5](https://github.com/emard/esp32ecp5)
 is used from micropython commandline prompt over the 115200 serial console, so user bitstream should support it with